-FLRA’s authorities apply only in unionized settings in the federal government, which make up a majority of the workplace (although the majority of union-represented employees aren’t actual dues-paying members of a union).
+FLRA’s authorities apply only in unionized settings in the federal government, which make up a majority of the workplace (although union-represented employees aren’t required to pay union dues and most don’t).
 Unions and agencies may pursue unfair labor practice complaints against each other before FLRA, and the Authority also decides disputes over the negotiability of proposals raised in bargaining.

-FLRA’s Office of General Counsel investigates and settles or prosecutes all unfair labor practice complaints filed with the FLRA, actively encouraging the use of alternative dispute resolution.
+FLRA’s Office of General Counsel investigates and may prosecute unfair labor practice complaints filed with the FLRA, actively encouraging the use of alternative dispute resolution.
 The office reviews appeals of a regional director’s decision not to issue an unfair labor practice complaint and establishes policies and procedures for processing unfair labor practice charges.

 The Federal Service Impasses Panel resolves impasses between federal agencies and unions representing federal employees arising from negotiations over conditions of employment.